 “Another edition of Pevar’s ground-breaking work is just cause for celebration.”

-This informative guide thoroughly discusses the powers of Indian tribes; civil and criminal jurisdiction on Indian reservations; Indian hunting, fishing, and water rights; taxation in Indian country; the Indian Civil Rights Act; the Indian Child Welfare Act; and tribal jurisdiction over non-Indians.
+This book is widely recognized by tribal advocates as the best and most easily accessible resource on Federal Indian Law.
+The book addresses every significant legal issue facing Indians and tribes today, and does so in a user-friendly manner, including tribal sovereignty; civil and criminal jurisdiction on Indian reservations; Indian hunting, fishing, and water rights; taxation in Indian country; the Indian Civil Rights Act; the Indian Child Welfare Act; and tribal jurisdiction over non-Indians.

 |

 “This is a remarkable book, and there is nothing else like it.
-It explains the complex subject of federal Indian law in a clear and concise way.
+It explains the complex subject of federal Indian law clearly and concisely.
 Both lawyers and non-lawyers will find this book very helpful, as I have.”